authzforce/fiware/doc/UserAndProgrammersGuide.rst

 *NB: the namespace prefix of the ``Response`` element - ``ns1`` in this example - might be different from a run time to another (e.g. ``ns2`` instead), but it is always the same XML element as the prefix is always mapped to ``urn:oasis:names:tc:xacml:3.0:core:schema:wd-17`` (XACML 3.0 namespace).
 Therefore, any valid (namespace-aware) XML parser will handle it equally, no matter what the namespace prefix is.*

-Integration with the IdM GE (e.g. for OAuth)
+Integration with the IdM and PEP Proxy GEs (e.g. for OAuth)
 --------------------------------------------
-The easy way to integrate with IdM is to delegate the integration to the PEP up-front, i.e. we assume the PEP got all the required IdM-related info and forwards it to the Authorization PDP in the XACML request; the PEP Proxy by UPM can provide such a feature.
+AuthZForce integrates with the Identity Management (KeyRock) and PEP Proxy GE (Wilma) reference implementations.
+For an overview of the main interactions, please refer to the Basic and Advanced sections of `Wilma programmer guide <http://fiware-pep-proxy.readthedocs.org/en/latest/user_guide/#level-2-basic-authorization>`_.

+After you `installed and configured KeyRock <http://fiware-idm.readthedocs.org/en/latest/admin_guide.html>`_, to connect it to Authzforce, you modify the properties with names prefixed by ``ACCESS_CONTROL_`` in the configuration file ``fiware-idm/horizon/openstack_dashboard/local/local_settings.py`` (`example <https://github.com/ging/horizon/blob/master/openstack_dashboard/local/local_settings.py.example>`_) according to your AuthZForce instance properties.
+Then go to IdM web interface, and check that the permissions and roles are well configured for your application.
+You may have to 'trigger' the policy generation in IdM by going to your application > *Manage roles* and click 'save' to trigger the XACML generation.
+More information in `KeyRock installation and administration guide <http://fiware-idm.readthedocs.org/en/latest/admin_guide.html>`_.

+Then, after you `installed and configured Wilma <http://fiware-pep-proxy.readthedocs.org/en/latest/admin_guide/>`_, to connect it to Authzforce, you modify the settings in ``config.azf`` object of configuration file ``config.js`` (`example <https://github.com/ging/fiware-pep-proxy/blob/master/config.js.template>`_) according to your AuthZForce instance properties.
+More information in `Wilma installation and administration guide <http://fiware-pep-proxy.readthedocs.org/en/latest/admin_guide/>`_.

 Software Libraries for clients of AuthZForce or other Authorization PDP GEis
 ----------------------------------------------------------------------------